nwithan8/BestBuy/README.rst

 ===========================

 This is a small Python wrapper implementation for BestBuy APIs.
-This was originally forked from an earlier version from https://github.com/lv10, but was later rewritten from scratch.
+This was originally forked from an earlier version from https://github.com/lv10, but was **later rewritten from scratch**.
 This implementation aims to implement all of the public APIs from BestBuy, including the Products, Stores, Categories, Open Box, Recommendations and Smart Lists APIs.